-- In fact, London is lousy with day trip options.
-You can head to Manchester, Bath, Oxford, the Cotswolds and even Paris just for the day via train!
+- In fact, London is lousy with day trip and overnight options.
+You can head to Bath for the day or spend 2 days in Manchester, Oxford, the Cotswolds or even Paris – just an easy train ride away!

 - Need more suggestions?
 Check out these awesome day trips from London by Darek and Gosia.
 So many gorgeous English towns to discover!